sinhaugoh/flutter-simple-admob-project/README.md

 # simple_admob_app

-An simple app that is used to experiment with google admob.
+A simple app that is used to experiment with google admob.